VisDesignStudies/module-two-storytelling-remix-bhavikal/README.md

 I deployed my story as a live webpage via GitHub Pages.
 **Live link:** https://visdesignstudies.github.io/module-two-storytelling-remix-bhavikal/

-### Counter-argument / Multiple Views (3pts)
+### Multiple Views (3pts)
 My remix argues against Haberstroh's original piece.
-My conclusion section directly addresses the original article's claim of competitive balance and uses two visualizations — the scatter plot (payroll vs. wins, 2014–2025) and the champions bar chart (payroll rank of each title winner) — to refute it with modern data.
+My conclusion section directly addresses the original article's claim of competitive balance and uses two visualizations: the scatter plot (payroll vs. wins, 2014–2025) and the champions bar chart (payroll rank of each title winner): to refute it with modern data.
 I explain both charts and how they contradict the original argument.